-Student athletes who have not yet reached the absolute top of their field (NOC\NSF A/B- or HP status), may yet be able to achieve this status through the provisions of the Support Scheme for Top-Level Sports.
+Student athletes who have not yet reached the absolute top of their field (at the level of an A-, B- or HP status), may yet be able to achieve this status through the provisions of the this Scheme .
 This support scheme offers student athletes the opportunity to combine sport and study in a responsible, achievable way.